-Making a compost bin really is easy.
+Making a cheap compost bin really is easy.
 A compost bin is simply a structure built to hold the heap of composting kitchen and garden waste together in a pile.
 This keeps the heat created during composting inside the pile and speeds up the process.

 Materials can include;